Field Operations · District 2 Home Page

 Command & Support Staff

-Captain Randy Drake is the commander of the District 2 Field Operations Bureau.
+Captain Ron Mead is the commander of the District 2 Field Operations Bureau.
 Although geographically the smallest, District 2 is the busiest of all the eight districts in the state.
-Captain Drake oversees over 130 troopers who patrol the State Routes and Interstates of King County.
+Captain Mead oversees over 150 employees who patrol the State Routes and Interstates of King County and provide other public safety services.

 Trooper Jon Lever is the full-time District 2 recruiter who helps in identifying potential troopers for the WSP.
 For questions about a career as a trooper or applying, please contact Trooper Lever at Jonathan.Lever@wsp.wa.gov or 425-466-8499.